Exercise to burn fat

 Maintaining a healthy level of body fat is a matter of balancing calorie intake (food) with expenditure (our basal metabolism and exercise/physical activity).
 To reduce body fat, you have to expend more calories than you take in, and this can be achieved either by eating fewer calories and/or by expending more energy through greater levels of physical activity.

-Many activities of the body that take place when you are at rest, for example, brain activity, the pumping of your heart and the functions of your internal organs, use glucose as a readily available source of energy.
-Likewise, you will use small amounts of fat in your basic everyday activities.
-So, small amounts of fat and carbohydrate are continually used to maintain your basic daily metabolism.
+Fat and carbohydrate are continually used to maintain your basic daily metabolism as you constantly require energy for brain activity, the pumping of your heart and the functions of your internal organs.
 However, muscle contractions that occur during exercise require a considerable amount of additional energy, and vigorous exercise can increase your energy use by 10-fold.
 This additional energy expenditure will therefore increase your use of fat and carbohydrate, some of which will come from your body’s stores.

 ‘Burning fat’ or ‘fat-burning’ means using stored fat as a fuel to support body function.
 Reducing total body fat (which is what most people desire when they say that they want to ‘lose weight’) involves burning more calories each day (whether from stored fat or stored glucose) than are replaced by calories consumed as food.
-In a large part, weight loss is achieved by meeting this goal, often with the assistance of exercises that burn fat and exercises that build muscle (because muscle cells burn more calories at rest than do fat cells).
+In a large part, weight loss is achieved by meeting this goal, often with the assistance of exercises that burn fat and exercises that build muscle.

 To use energy and substantially increase the use of fat and carbohydrate, you need to undertake exercise that uses the large muscles of your arms and legs, and to perform it for a prolonged duration.
 For example, walking, jogging, swimming, cycling or doing aerobics for 30 minutes or more.
 The biggest factor determining how many calories (that is, the amount of energy) you use during exercise is how much you do.
 Walking 3 km uses almost the same amount of energy as running 3 km.
 But of course, walking the 3 km will take longer than running it.